cjackie/DuduShopping/README.md

 We want to disrupt the way we engage customers.
 Human interaction is the key part of building Dudu Shopping.
 We want invert the existing way of shopping, to provide a customer friendly experience.
 On Dudu Shopping, customer don't browser over hundred items to decide what he wants.
-Customer describe to Dudu Shopping want he wants.
+The customer describes what he wants to Dudu Shopping.
 Dudu Shopping is human centric.
-Dudu helpers, who registered with Dudu Shopping, provide best item to customers.
+Dudu helpers, who registered with Dudu Shopping, provides best item to customers.
 All items selected by Dudu helpers are good and inexpensive.
 The customer can select the best and suitable one out of them.

 ### Get start